nish20541/ai-eval-cli/README.md

-# AI Eval CLI - Project Summary
+# AI Eval CLI

 ## 🎯 What it does:
-**AI Eval CLI** is a command-line tool that **A/B tests multiple AI models against edge cases** to help product managers make model selection decisions.
+**AI Eval CLI** is a command-line tool that leverages AI evals to A/B test multiple AI models against goldens and generated edge cases.
+By scoring responses on accuracy and robustness, it helps product managers and developers compare models under real-world conditions.
+The tool outputs clear reports that highlight strengths, weaknesses, and trade-offs between models—making it easier to guide model selection and deployment decisions.

 ## 🔧 How it works: